 - Private, portable chemical flush toilets:

 Safari & Kilimanjaro Exclude:

 - Tanzania Visa: $50 per person on arrival, USA and CANADA passport holders USD.100

 - Personal Expenses (e.g. laundry, telephone, beverages, etc.)

 - Optional Tours (balloon rides USD.
 500 per person etc)

 - Tips and any items of personal nature.

-All customers travelling with Kuwa Huru Adventure Tanzania are required to have fully comprehensive travel insurance.
+All customers traveling with Kuwa Huru Adventure Tanzania are required to have fully comprehensive travel insurance.
 The policy needs to be valid from the date that the initial order is placed so as to provide cover for a cancellation prior to departure.
-During travel the insurance needs to provide comprehensive medical, evacuation and repatriation cover.
+During travel, the insurance needs to provide comprehensive medical, evacuation, and repatriation cover.